-High-Quality, Diversified Portfolio with Favorable Exposure to Investment Grade Credit Our portfolio consists of 92 properties diversified by client and geography, including clients operating across a wide range of industries, including financial services, health care, government services, telecommunications and others, located across 29 states and Puerto Rico.
-None of our clients represents more than 10.2% of our portfolio by ABR.
-We believe the diversity of our portfolio and the high credit quality nature of our tenancy will provide us with a strong, stable source of recurring cash flow from which to grow our business.
-Approximately 65% of our ABR is from investment grade credit rated clients, which historically have exhibited a strong track record of making scheduled rental payments, showing resilience during times of economic downturn.
+High-quality, Diversified Portfolio with Favorable Exposure to Investment Grade Credit.
+Our portfolio consists of 92 properties diversified by client and geography, including clients operating across a wide range of industries, including financial services, health care, government services, telecommunications and others, located across 29 states and Puerto Rico.
+None of our clients represents more than 10.1% of our portfolio by ABR as of June 30, 2021.
+We believe the diversity of our portfolio and the high credit quality nature of our tenancy ultiprovide us with a strong, stable source of recurring cash flow from which to grow our business.
+Approximately 72% of our ABR is from investment grade credit rated clients, which historically have exhibited a strong track record of making scheduled rental payments, showing resilience during times of economic downturn.